sauravdosi/sauravdosi.github.io/_projects/1_project.md

 Dynamic object grasping has been an active area of research, with numerous approaches tackling different aspects of this challenge.
 Here's a look at some key contributions that inspired and guided our work:

 #### 3.1.
 Reachability-Aware Grasping
-Akinola, Xu, and colleagues presented a dynamic grasping framework designed to account for both reachability and motion~\cite{akinola2021dynamic}.
+Akinola, Xu, and colleagues presented a [dynamic grasping framework](https://arxiv.org/abs/2103.10562) designed to account for both reachability and motion.
 They introduced:

 - **Signed Distance Fields**: Used to model the robot's reachability space, making it easier to eliminate unreachable grasps quickly.
 - **Neural Network Predictions**: A model predicts the quality of potential grasps based on the object's motion, enabling real-time filtering of grasp options.